requarks/docs-legacy/wiki/install/configuration.md

 <!-- TITLE: Configuration File -->
 <!-- SUBTITLE: List of all configuration settings -->

+The configuration file is automatically generated for you during the Configuration Wizard.
+You may change settings or additional options to shown during the wizard.

+The configuration file is located at the root, named `config.yml`. **Note that any changes will not be applied until Wiki.js is restarted**.
 # General Site Settings

 | Property            | Required | Description                                                                                                                          |   Default Value  |